agummadi1/Evaluating-Rule-based-XAI/README.md

 <h3>The Fidelity folder</h3>

 It contains the codes of all 4 models used in the paper.
 Each one of these programs outputs the Fidelity score.
-Anchor codes also have binary Precision & Coverage scores
+Anchor codes also have binary Precision & Coverage scores while the same for Rulefit are in separate folders.

 <h3>The Multiclass folder</h3>